Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 The emergence of seemingly all-knowing artificial intelligence in recent years has had large scale impacts on modern education.
 Because of its ability to quickly and seemingly be able to answer any question or conjure up any thought, artificial intelligence has been used both officially in the classroom to help explain material and even formulate lesson plans, and unofficially by many students for everything from helping to make study material to further explaining reading topics the student may not understand.

 One of the main driving forces behind AI’s seemingly limitless ability is its ability to perform deep learning and analysis: essentially using simulated “neurons” allowing it to approximate anything to near (or in many cases literal) perfection, and perform advanced arithmetic analysis on the more analytical topics.
 Many modern AI platforms use this, including but not limited to: ChatGPT, Co-Pilot, and Claude.
-In the class for Software Engineering 1 at my university: ICS 314, I have made use of both ChatGPT and Github Co-Pilot (which is basically just ChatGPT) on many occasions.
+In the class for Software Engineering 1 at my university: ICS 314, I have made use of Github Co-Pilot on many occasions.

 ## II.
 Personal Experience with AI: